-Biodiversity & Environment Africa is a fully digital, website-based platform – freely available to readers globally.
+Biodiversity & Environment Africa is a digital communications platform –freely available to subscribers globally.

 - Biodiversity (focus on diversity and conservation of plants and animals)

 - Biosecurity (the prevention of pathogens and invasive species)

 - Climate change (global climate change)